kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 Now the base system is completely installed an ready to boot!
-Feel free to add some users, install some other simple packages you prefer, or any other basic administrative tasks before we reboot into the installation.
-When you're all set, type `exit` to leave the chroot environment, unmount the subvolumes and disks with `umount -R /mnt/arch` and then type `reboot`.
+Feel free to add some users, install some other simple packages you prefer, or any other basic administrative tasks before you reboot into the installation.
+When you're all set, type `exit` to leave the chroot environment, unmount the subvolumes and disks with `umount -R /mnt/arch` and then reboot.
 If all goes well, you will boot into your new installation, asking you for the passphrase for each disk.
 If there are any problems, boot back into the live disk, mount your filesystems and compare the configuration files to the ones listed in this